TomPace101/nanopore_diffusion/README.md

 The FEM analysis and the generation of the problem description document have been automated using a python package known as `doit` (http://pydoit.org/).
+The analyses can be run without `doit`, so it is not required.

 Many analysis parameters are stored in `yaml` format (https://en.wikipedia.org/wiki/YAML).
 A very brief introduction to the syntax can be found at https://learnxinyminutes.com/docs/yaml/,